-Performances begin June 9 for the Roundabout Theatre Company production of Meghan Kennedy’s Napoli, Brooklyn.
+The Roundabout Theatre Company production of Meghan Kennedy’s Napoli, Brooklyn officially opens Off-Broadway June 27.
 The coming-of-age drama takes place in Park Slope during the 1960s, and follows three sisters who find themselves at odds with their parents’ traditional values.

-Directed by Gordon Edelstein, the production is set to open June 27.
+Directed by Gordon Edelstein, the new play began performances June 9.

 Rounding out the cast are Shirine Babb as Celia Jones, Alyssa Bresnahan as Luda, Juliet Brett as Connie Duffy, Erik Lochtefeld as Albert Duffy, and Michael Rispoli as Nic Muscolino.